Spring Garden Revival

 Professional Site Assessment & Drainage Engineering for Braintree’s Glacial Till & Rocky Upland Soils

 A thorough site assessment is critical in Braintree, where glacial till, rocky upland soils, and pockets of marine clay present unique grading and drainage challenges.
-Mandatory soil testing, such as through the UMass Soil & Plant Nutrient Testing Lab, evaluates pH (typically 5.5–6.5), nutrients, organic matter, and compaction.
+Mandatory soil testing, such as through the UMass Soil & Plant Nutrient Testing Lab, evaluates pH (typically 5.5–6.5), nutrient content, organic matter, texture, compaction, and contamination.
 Lime (preferably dolomitic) is often needed to raise pH to the target 6.0–7.0 range.
-The USDA Web Soil Survey helps identify drainage classifications and seasonal water tables.
-Site evaluation includes a topographic survey (using laser levels), drainage pattern analysis, and Dig Safe (811) notification at least 72 hours in advance.
-Tree root protection and frost line considerations (36–48 inches) are essential.
-Drainage engineering should provide a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may require subsurface solutions like French drains, coordinated with the
+The USDA Web Soil Survey provides detailed mapping of local soil types and drainage classifications.
+Site evaluation includes a topographic survey (using laser levels), drainage pattern analysis, and Dig Safe (811) notification at least 72 hours before excavation.
+Tree root protection and awareness of the frost line (36–48 inches) are also essential.
+Drainage engineering should ensure a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may require subsurface solutions like French drains.
+For technical support, contact:

 Braintree Engineering Division